top of page

 Scarlette_Ocean_031 Medium 2.jpeg

 This top is also made from plastic bags. tape, and wire.
 Additionally, I built in foam cups or padding since the plastic way translucent.
 The ruffled cup designs are meant to imitate sea shells, and I wanted a unique bodice shape with a round cut out to smoothen the design.
 Furthermore, the back has grommets and a lace up closing also stabilized with wire.
-I am happy with this top and believe it fits the ocean theme perfectly.

 Scarlette_Ocean_282.jpg